 4.7 Education Resources - no objections subject to the developer providing a financial contribution for education accommodation in the school catchment areas for the site.
 The money would be directed to St Mary's Primary School, Lanark and nursery provision in the area.
+The current three year projection identifies that Carnwath Primary School would have a requirement for approximately 135 pupils which is below the current capacity of 210 pupils.
+It is therefore considered that pupils from this development could be accommodated within Carnwath Primary School without any adaptions being required.

 Response: Noted.
 Planning permission would not be issued until an appropriate obligation under Section 75 of the Planning Act, and/or other appropriate agreement, has been concluded between the Council and the applicants.
 This planning obligation would ensure that appropriate financial contributions are made at appropriate times during the development towards education accommodation.
 The applicant has in principle indicated a willingness to conclude a section 75 obligation.
-This planning obligation would ensure that sufficient financial contributions are made at appropriate times during the development towards education accommodation.
+This planning obligation would ensure that sufficient financial contributions are made at appropriate times during the development towards education provision in the local area.